• Skip to primary navigation

 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 • Pancetta I like to use thin-sliced pancetta.
-If you cannot find pancetta, try a prosciutto, ham, or even bacon.
+If you cannot find pancetta, try prosciutto, ham, or even bacon.
 If you'd like a different texture to your pasta, you can try cubed pancetta or ham instead.

 • Tomato Paste A good-quality, double-concentrated tomato paste is excellent here.
 I've made this with regular, generic brand tomato paste too, though, and it's still amazing.